What is Medical Laboratory Science?

 • MSU- Billings Students enroll in the Medical Laboratory Science option in the Biological and Physical Sciences Department

-If accepted into the MMLS Professional Program the fourth year consists of a year-long clinical training program which includes a summer semester at MSU-Bozeman and two semesters in a Montana hospital.
-At the satisfactory conclusion of their clinical year, students will receive their diploma as well as a certificate of completion.
+If accepted, the fourth year consists of a year-long clinical training program which includes a summer semester at MSU-Bozeman and two semesters in a Montana hospital.

 4+1 (Plan B Option)

-Students with degrees also have the option of attending clinical training in other accredited programs across the nation.
+Students can apply to the MMLS program after they have received a degree as long as prerequisites are fulfilled.
+Students with degrees also have the option of attending clinical training in other accredited programs.

-At the successful completion of the MMLS Professional Program students are eligible to take a national registry exam to become a certified Medical Laboratory Scientist (MLS) which qualifies them to obtain a license and work in Montana laboratories or other clinical laboratories in the nation.
-There is a very high demand for new Medical Laboratory Scientists in Montana and elsewhere so this career provides many employment opportunities in a large range of settings.
+At the successful completion of the MMLS Program, students are eligible to take a national registry exam, which qualifies them to obtain a license and work in Montana laboratories.
+There is very high demand for new Medical Laboratory Scientists in Montana and elsewhere, so this career provides many employment opportunities.

 What kind of Prerequisites are Required for Training Programs?